-(1) Has obtained written permission from the garrison commander in accordance with paragraph 2-5 and 2-6 of this regulation, as applicable.

-(2) Is duly licensed under applicable Federal, State, or municipal laws and has complied with installation regulations.

-(3) Has made specific appointments for each meeting with the individual concerned and when establishing the appointment, agents shall identify themselves to the prospective purchaser as an agent for a specific insurer or company.
-Each meeting will be conducted only in family quarters or in other areas designated by the garrison commander.

-(4) Has agreed to provide each person solicited DD Form 2885 during the initial appointment.
-Completed evaluations should be sent by the person who was solicited to the office designated by the garrison commanders on the back of the evaluation form.

-(5) Has agreed to provide personnel with a written reminder, prior to their making a financial commitment, that free legal advice may be available from the Office of the Staff Judge Advocate and that financial counseling is available and required for those in grades E1 through E4 from the unit financial counselor before making the financial commitment in accordance with paragraph 2-15.

-(6) Has agreed to observe on overseas installations in addition to the above, the applicable laws of the host country and upon request will present documentary evidence to the garrison commander that the company they represent, and its agents, meet the applicable licensing requirements of the host country.
+- a.
+No person has authority to enter an Army installation to transact personal commercial solicitation as a matter of right.
+Personal commercial solicitation for insurance and securities may be permitted only if the solicitor has met the requirements contained in this paragraph as applicable and also specific requirements in paragraphs 2-2, 2-3, and 2-4.
+Specifically, if the personal commercial solicitor- - (1) Has obtained written permission from the senior commander in accordance with paragraph 2-5 and 2-6 of this regulation, as applicable. - (2) Is duly licensed under applicable Federal, State, or municipal laws and has complied with installation regulations. - (3) Has made specific appointments for each meeting with the individual concerned and when establishing the appointment, agents will identify themselves to the prospective purchaser as an agent for a specific insurer or company.
+Each meeting will be conducted only in Family quarters or in other areas designated by the senior commander. - (4) Has agreed to provide each person solicited DD Form 2885 during the initial appointment.
+Completed DD Form 2885 should be sent by the person who was solicited to the office designated by the senior commanders on the back of the form. - (5) Has agreed to provide personnel with a written reminder, prior to their making a financial commitment, that free legal advice may be available from the Office of the Staff Judge Advocate and that financial counseling is available and required for those in grades E-1 through E-4 from the unit financial counselor before making the financial commitment in accordance with paragraph 2-15. - (6) Has agreed to observe on overseas installations in addition to the above, the applicable laws of the host country and upon request will present documentary evidence to the senior commander that the company they represent, and its agents, meet the applicable licensing requirements of the host country. - b.

-b.
 Certain companies seeking solicitation privileges on military installations may arrange personal demonstrations of their products at social gatherings and advise potential customers on their use.
-If these added services are provided, even though the merchandise sold by these companies is similar to that stocked by the Post Exchange, the garrison commander may authorize solicitation privileges.
-Requests for this type of solicitation privilege will be coordinated with the local Army and Air Force Exchange Service representative.
-See AR 60-10, paragraph 3-3.
+If these added services are provided, even though the merchandise sold by these companies is similar to that stocked by the Post Exchange, the senior commander may authorize solicitation privileges.
+Requests for this type of solicitation privilege will be coordinated with the local Army and Air Force Exchange Service representative (see AR 215-8).

 c.
-Commercial endeavors in Government family housing or home enterprises on military installations will be in accordance with AR 210-50.
+Commercial endeavors in Government Family housing or home enterprises on military installations will be in accordance with AR 210-22.
 Home enterprise sales or services are customarily conducted in a domestic setting and do not directly compete with an installation's officially sanctioned commerce.